Active Travel in Cheshire East

 Since our Cycling Strategy was adopted in 2017, Government policy has evolved to consider all modes of active travel and so now is the time to develop a new Active Travel Strategy (see above).

-The Cycling and Walking Champion will work to promote cycling for all across the borough.
-They will also work with Committee members and senior officers to help focus council policies to put cycling at the heart of the planning and design of the borough’s streets, communities and green spaces.
+The Active Travel Champion will work to promote walking, cycling and wheeling for all across the borough.
+They will also work with committee members and senior officers to help focus council policies to put active travel at the heart of the planning and design of the borough’s streets, communities and green spaces.

 Projects